sccn/sccn.github.io/tutorials/10_Group_analysis/study_data_visualization_tools.md

 ![600px](/assets/images/studyplot3.png)

 This GUI contains several sections and lets you specify the time range and scale.
-Please select the checkbox to overlay the two conditions on the same pannel as shown above.
+Please select the checkbox to overlay the two conditions on the same panel as shown above.

 There are more options in Plotting Options GUI.
 They should be self-explanatory:
- - the *Time range to plot* edit box allows plotting a shorter time range than the full epoch.
+ - The *Time range to plot* edit box allows plotting a shorter time range than the full epoch.
-- the *Plot limits*
+- The *Plot limits*
 edit box allows setting fixed lower and upper limits to the plotted potentials.
-- the *Display filter* edit box allows entering a frequency (for instance 20 Hz) below, which to filter the ERP.
-This is only applied for the ERP display and does not affect computation of the statistics.
+- The *Display filter* edit box allows entering a frequency (for instance 20 Hz) to filter the ERP.
+This is only applied to the ERP display and does not affect the computation of statistics.
 This option is useful when plotting noisy ERPs for single subjects.